ExcelDataReader/ExcelDataReader/README.md

 	// Gets or sets a value indicating whether to set the DataColumn.DataType
 	// property in a second pass.
 	UseColumnDataType = true,

+	// Gets or sets a callback to determine whether to include the current sheet
+	// in the DataSet.
+Called once per sheet before ConfigureDataTable.
+	FilterSheet = (tableReader, sheetIndex) => true,

 	// Gets or sets a callback to obtain configuration options for a DataTable.
 	ConfigureDataTable = (tableReader) => new ExcelDataTableConfiguration() {